-Energy-efficiency Electronics Hardware a “Bridge Fuel” to the future
+Energy-Efficiency Electronics Hardware a "Bridge Fuel" to the Future

 Demand for energy continues to be a major topic around the world.
 Renewable energy sources such as wind, solar or hydro power are increasingly being utilized to provide for that demand.
 Many States have even recently passed laws raising the minimum renewable usage cap that utility companies must implement into their overall supply.
-But ... we still require escalating amounts of energy for agriculture, industry, and to heat our homes and offices.
-Emerging as a "bridge fuel" to clean energy and renewable resources, the power electronics industry is poised to span that gap with hardware solutions needed to build intelligent power systems.
+But … we still require escalating amounts of energy for agriculture, industry to heat our homes and offices.
+Emerging as a “bridge fuel” to clean energy and renewable resources, the power electronics industry is poised to span that gap with hardware solutions needed to build intelligent power systems.

 In part, the administration’s strategy is to use improved energy efficiency as a method of buying time to invest in and explore emerging and clean energy options.
 With initiatives like the smart power grid gaining traction, the power electronics hardware that makes it all work and its new designs aimed at increasing energy efficiency will be at the core of the plan.

 Already, there is huge demand for power efficiency by consumers found an industry survey.
 And, consumers are willingly paying a premium for electronic hardware that delivers energy efficiency.
-This trend anticipates a growing number of electronic hardware devices will be utilized, which lowers costs and drives improved energy efficiency.
+This trend anticipates a growing number of electronic hardware devices will be utilize, which lowers costs and drives improved energy efficiency.
 Measured in dollars per watt this high volume of hardware deployment forecasts the efficiency for power electronics may drop to as low as 12 cents per watt by 2013.

-The focal point of "smart power" systems and a national smart energy grid has clearly been on the hardware side of the equation.
-To be successful, in the not to distant future, engineers will also make use of the intelligence provided by software so that the hardware components communicate most effectively to accomplish maximum reduction of power consumption.
+The focal point of “smart power” systems and a national smart energy grid has clearly been on the hardware side of the equation.
+To be successful, in the not too distant future, engineers will also make use of the intelligence provided by software so that the hardware components communicate most effectively to accomplish maximum reduction of power consumption.
 The know-how exists now for this integrated software, but it is still far from widespread.

 Power Profiling is a valuable energy-efficiency tool that granularly identifies the power consumed specifically by HVAC, appliances, networks, lighting etc. and communicates this information to users.
 A user profile is developed by use of proprietary algorithms that calculate information regarding a structure’s overall usage, and several data points such as the time of day and its energy consumption history.